AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/pull-request-tests.md

 When the tests are launched against a pull request that contains links to related pull request in the description, the related pull requests branches will be used as a code base for the tests instead of mainline.
 Check runs will be updated for each of the related pull requests.

-Related pull requests are delivered to Magento repositories simultaneously.
+Related pull requests are delivered to Magento Open Source repositories simultaneously.